 - Down payment: 3% is the minimum, but putting down more may help you qualify and get a better rate

 - DTI: Debt to Income is determined by the Automated Underwriting Response your loan receives.
-This amount is based on your personal loan scenario.
+This amount is based on your loan scenario.

 Conventional loan alternative

 Don’t give up if you don’t meet these conventional loan qualifications.
 You could still buy a home with a government-backed loan program.
 FHA loans have a lower credit score requirement of 580 for a 3.5% down payment, so you may be able to buy a home by saving just a little more to put down.
 USDA and VA loans offer 0% down payment options and have flexible credit score requirements.
 You may also qualify for down payment assistance programs or be able to use gift funds from family or friends.
 More on that later, though.

 How much do you need for a conventional loan down payment?

 The minimum down payment for a conventional loan is 3%.
-For a $300,000 home, 3% down would equal $18,000 down.
+For a $600,000 home, 3% down would equal $18,000 down.
 Some conventional loan programs require higher down payments: